Matt Mills (racing driver)

-Matthew Robert Mills (born November 14, 1996) is an American professional stock car racing driver who competes part-time in the NASCAR Craftsman Truck Series, driving the No. 20 Chevrolet Silverado for Young's Motorsports.
-He has also previously competed in the NASCAR Xfinity Series and the NASCAR Cup Series.
+Matthew Robert Mills (born November 14, 1996) is an American professional stock car racing driver.
+He last competed full-time in the NASCAR Craftsman Truck Series, driving the No. 42 Chevrolet Silverado RST for Niece Motorsports and part-time in the NASCAR Xfinity Series, driving the No. 91 Chevrolet Camaro SS for DGM Racing with Jesse Iwuji Motorsports.
+He has also previously competed in the NASCAR Cup Series.

 Racing career

 Early years

 Mills started racing at age twelve in go-karts.
 A year later, he moved up to Junior Champ Karts and spent three years racing those.
-Mills started racing Open Wheel Modifieds at Midvale Speedway in 2012, winning rookie of the year and moving up to Outlaw Super Late Models in 2013.
+Mills started racing Open Wheel Modifieds at Midvale Speedway in 2012, winning Rookie of the Year and moving up to Outlaw Super Late Models in 2013.
 He attended a rookie seminar for NASCAR at Daytona Beach, Florida the following year and received clearance to race in the ARCA Racing Series and K&N Pro Series, but has yet to race in either of those series, instead running a limited schedule in the JEGS/CRA Pro Series in 2015 as well as continuing his late model career.